Departments of Instruction and Multidisciplinary Programs

 Mathematics & Statistics

-Mathematics is one of the oldest learned disciplines and is the basis for understanding much of the physical world.
-It is essential for the study of modern developments in the social sciences.
-Mathematics graduates are very much in demand in teaching, the business world, and the computing professions.
-A strong background in mathematics also increases an applicant’s chances of admission to law and medical schools and to graduate programs in engineering, economics, and business management.
-It is essential for graduate programs in statistics, computer science, and the physical sciences.
+Mathematics is one of the oldest learned disciplines.
+Statistics provides one of humanity’s best ways to gain information in the face of uncertainty.
+Both contribute to the foundation of our understanding of much of the physical world, and they are essential for the study of modern developments in the social sciences.
+Our graduating majors are very much in demand in teaching, the business world, and the computing professions.
+A strong background in mathematics and statistics also increases an applicant’s chances of admission to law and medical schools and to graduate programs in engineering, economics, and business management.
+Mathematics and statistics are essential for graduate programs in computer science and in the physical sciences.

 The department offers a number of course sequences for first-year students.
 For any questions of placement, please consult the department during the departmental advising sessions.